In ‘Doctor Sleep,’ a filmmaker reconciles ‘The Shining’ rift

 The film picks up with adult Danny Torrance at rock bottom and follows him as he tries to get sober while also helping out a teenage girl, Abra (newcomer Kyliegh Curran), who shares his “shine” and has attracted a group of RV-dwelling “quasi-immortals.”
 Led by Rose the Hat, the group feeds on the “steam” held by those with Danny and Abra’s unique abilities.

-Ferguson also got to play around a bit with her character, whose look in the film, which is a little Stevie Knicks and a little Slash, deviates drastically from King’s descriptions.
+Ferguson also got to play around a bit with her character, whose look in the film, which is a little Stevie Nicks and a little Slash, deviates drastically from King’s descriptions.

 “I saw hippie because I guess it’s my generalization of caravan campers, and it’s something I’ve always wanted to do,” Ferguson said.
 “I think I was living out my own Woodstock, hippie thing through Rose the Hat.”